CHEM 3211 - Synthesis of Materials III

 A student enrolled in a 3 unit course, such as this, should expect to spend, on average 12 hours per week on the studies required.
 This includes both the formal contact time required to the course (e.g., lectures and practicals), as well as non-contact time (e.g., reading and revision).

 Practical exercises will provide students with "hands on" experience in the quantitative use of various analytical methods.
-In addition, students will be involved in the analysis of "real world" chemical samples.
+In addition, students will be involved in the synthesis and analysis of "real world" chemical samples.
+Training and direction on communicating the results of these investigations in various formats will be provided.

 Specific Course RequirementsAttendance is compulsory at all scheduled chemistry practical sessions.
 The learning outcomes for this course are substantially dependent on laboratory experience and practice.
 Therefore, missing any practical class in a semester will result in a grade of FAIL being recorded for the course.
 Students with medical or compassionate reasons for non-attendance will be given an opportunity to make up missed practical sessions.